First Year Housing: Frequently Asked Questions

 Five triple occupancy rooms are located in the Gooch/Dillard area; these rooms remain triple rooms all year long.
 If needed, several Alderman Road buildings have rooms that can accommodate three people.
 Students are placed in these triple occupancy rooms after all double rooms are assigned.
 As space becomes available, students placed in Alderman Road triples will be moved to double rooms.

 What if I'm an Echols or Rodman Scholar?

 The Office of Admission will provide a list of scholars to Housing & Residence Life during the summer.
-Echols, Rodman, College Science, and College Arts Scholars will be assigned to live in a designated scholar community in the Alderman Road Residence Area.
+Echols, Rodman, and College Science Scholars will be assigned to live in a designated scholar community in the Alderman Road Residence Area.
 Please note, any requested roommates must also select the Scholars Community.
 The Scholars Community is limited by the available space in the designated Alderman Road building(s).

 How can I receive assistance from the University if I have a disability or medical condition?

 If you need special housing accommodations due to a disability or allergy, you will need to submit a Disability Related Needs Request

 and appropriate documentation to the Learning Needs and Evaluation Center (LNEC).
 You will also need to submit your Housing application by June 1, 2014.
 If you have any questions, please contact LNEC at 434-243-5180 or send an email to email@example.com